RobbeTh-PXL/1-EAI-CP/BMP Image Filter/README.md

 gcc -Wall -pedantic BMP_Image_Filter.c Filters.o -o BMP_Image_Filter.exe
 ```

+## Filter Flow
+### Grayscale
+1. Get RGB value of a pixel
+2. Calculate average of the RGB colors
+3. Set pixel RGB value to average

+### Smoothing
+1. Duplicate image into a RGBTRIPLE array (preserves original pixels for calculations)
+2. Select a pixel
+3. Check for surrounding pixels (horizontal & vertical)
+4. Add up RGB values of surrounding pixels
+5. Calculate average RGB value of surrounding pixels (sum of RGB values divided by amount of surrounding pixels)
+6. Set pixel RGB value to average

 ## Notes
 The code written in **BMP_Image_Filter.c** is partly based on the **Harvard University CS50 Filter Exercise** *(See References)*.